iknowhtml/cross-platform-app-monorepo-template/readme.md

 # set up android
 # this only needs to be ran once

+#run android dev environment
+pnpm android
+#if you run into an issue with the JDK path run the command below
 pnpm setup:android
-#run android dev environment
-pnpm dev:android

 # set up/run ios dev environent
-pnpm dev:ios
+pnpm ios

 # starts the mobile application
 pnpm dev